Katoomba - Leura

 The educational profile of Katoomba - Leura exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Katoomba-Leura is notable, with 37.7% of residents aged 15+ holding university qualifications compared to 23.9% in the SA4 region and 30.4% nationally as of 2021 data.
-Bachelor degrees are most common at 22.5%, followed by postgraduate qualifications (11.2%) and graduate diplomas (4.0%).
-Vocational credentials are also prevalent, with 32.8% of residents aged 15+ holding such qualifications - advanced diplomas at 12.8% and certificates at 20.0%.
-Active pursuit of education is significant, with 24.8% of the population engaged in formal education as of 2021 figures, including 7.5% in primary, 6.7% in secondary, and 4.7% in tertiary education.
+Katoomba-Leura has a higher proportion of residents aged 15+ with university qualifications compared to broader regions.
+37.7% have such qualifications, versus 23.9% in the SA4 region and 30.4% nationwide.
+Bachelor degrees are most common at 22.5%, followed by postgraduate qualifications (11.2%) and graduate diplomas (4%).
+Vocational credentials are also prevalent, with 32.8% of residents aged 15+ holding them.

-The five schools in Katoomba-Leura have a combined enrollment of 1,524 students, reflecting typical Australian school conditions with an ICSEA score of 1032 and balanced educational opportunities.
-There are four primary and one secondary school serving distinct age groups.
-School places per 100 residents (11.3) are below the regional average (14.5), indicating some students may attend schools in nearby areas.
+Advanced diplomas account for 12.8% and certificates for 20%.
+A significant 24.8% of the population is actively pursuing education, including 7.5% in primary, 6.7% in secondary, and 4.7% in tertiary levels.
+The area's five schools have a combined enrollment of 1,524 students, reflecting typical Australian school conditions (ICSEA: 1032).
+Education provision is balanced with four primary and one secondary school serving distinct age groups.
+School places per 100 residents stand at 11.3, below the regional average of 14.5, indicating some students may attend schools in nearby areas.

 Frequently Asked Questions - Education